emmercm/www/src/blog/_i-dont-want-to-think-about-it.md

 Two of the services kept queued tasks in memory, making them unsafe to restart.

-The problem with this is
+The problem with this is: you don't always get to choose when your services restart.
+Maybe your host dies and a new container needs to start, or your service runs out of memory, _or the entire department is going through a massive library migration_
 - rnd-subscriber-pruning-service's use of Spring cron, preventing safe restarts for a week
 - litigator-service's in-memory job queue, preventing safe restarts ever, requiring callers to pause